nodejs/nodejs.org/README.md

 - `npm run lint` runs the linter for all the js files.
   - `npm run lint:fix` attempts to fix any linting errors
 - `npm run prettier` runs the prettier for all the js files.
-  - `npm run prretier:fix` attempts to fix any style errors
+  - `npm run prettier:fix` attempts to fix any style errors
 - `npm run format` formats and fixes the whole codebase
 - `npm run scripts:release-post` generates a release post for the current release
   - **Usage:** `npm run scripts:release-post -- --version=vXX.X.X --force`